meteatamel/genai-beyond-basics/samples/function-calling/README.md

 You can use function calling to define custom functions and provide these to an LLM.
 While processing a prompt, the LLM can choose to delegate tasks to the functions that you identify.
-The model does not call the functions directly but rather makes function call requests with certain parameters.
+The model does not call the functions directly but rather makes function call requests with parameters.
 Your application code responds to function call requests by calling external APIs and providing the responses back to the model, allowing the LLM to complete its response to the prompt.